Human-in-the-loop Evaluation for Early Misinformation Detection: A Case Study of COVID-19 Treatments: Introduction

-In this paper, we take a significant step forward relative to prior work by presenting a human-in-the-loop evaluation framework to measure a system's capabilities for detecting novel check-worthy claims (rather than tweets) {\em in the wild} (see Figure \ref{fig:pipeline}).
-We focus on novel claims automatically discovered by modern NLP methods, rather than relying on known claims that have already been identified by fact-checkers in our evaluation.
-More importantly, we consider not only the \textit{accuracy} but also the \textit{timeliness} and \textit{volume} of misinformation claims identified by a system given a collection of raw tweets.
-We argue that this is a more realistic experimental setup because (1) human expertise is vital in verifying truthfulness \cite{Nakov2021AutomatedFF} and (2) it is more effective for humans to fact-check aggregated claims before proceeding to inspect individual tweets to determine whether they violate specific misinformation policies.
+In this paper, we address this challenge by presenting a more realistic human-in-the-loop detection and evaluation framework that can measure a system's capabilities for detecting novel check-worthy claims {\em in the wild} (see Figure \ref{fig:pipeline}).
+We focus on discovering new, domain-specific claims from raw tweets which are then verified by humans, rather than relying on a pre-defined list of claims that have already been fact-checked for evaluation.
+More importantly, we consider not only the \textit{accuracy} but also the \textit{volume}, \textit{relevance}, and \textit{timeliness} of misinformation claims automatically identified by a system, given a collection of raw tweets.
+We argue this approach provides more realistic experimental conditions because \textbf{(1)} it does not rely on leaked counter-evidence from claims that have already been fact-checked, \textbf{(2)} human expertise is vital in verifying the truthfulness of claims \cite{Nakov2021AutomatedFF,karduni2018can} and \textbf{(3)} it is more effective for humans to check aggregated claims within a specific domain (e.g., claims about the efficacy of COVID-19 treatments), before proceeding to individual social media messages to determine if they violate specific misinformation policies.

+We validate our methodology for end-to-end misinformation detection in the domain of COVID-19 treatments.
+COVID-19 treatments make an ideal testbed for human-in-the-loop misinformation extraction because Twitter has provided clearly defined policies in this area, which we use as guidelines in a realistic human evaluation of a system's output.\footnote{ \url{https://tinyurl.com/CovidMisinformationPolicy}} We evaluate our baseline system with our four defined metrics and find that $18\%$ of the top-$50$ trending claims were actually misleading (\textit{relevance}), $50\%$ of new misleading claims (unapproved COVID-19 treatments) are detected before they are debunked by journalists in a news article (\textit{timeliness}), $65\%$ of tweets flagged constitute policy-violations (\textit{accuracy}), and an average of $124$ policy violations can be confirmed by a human-annotator per hour (\textit{volume}) when using our system.

+Our work fills an important gap in the literature, by showing that it is possible to construct a realistic end-to-end evaluation that supports the early detection of novel rumors directly from raw data.
+Instead of classifying individual tweets as rumorous or not, we extract phrase-level claims that can be aggregated and ranked across a large amount of data and thus can be reviewed more time-efficiently by fact-checkers for human evaluation and for real-world applications.
+Tweets that are automatically classified as supporting misinformation claims can then be reviewed to determine whether they violate relevant policies.